Frequently Asked Questions

 What about emergencies?

 For emergencies, SCS senior clinic staff members are available during regular business hours and can be accessed by calling or stopping by the Center.
-After business hours and weekend emergency information can be found under the Crisis tab at the top of the SCS home page.
+After business hours and weekend emergency information can be found under the Crisis tab in the menu of the SCS home page.

 Where is SCS is located?